kylincontainer/console/README.md

 yarn start
 ```

-Now, you can access http://localhost:8000 to view the console using the default account admin / P@88w0rd.
+Now, you can access http://localhost:8000 to view the console using the default account `admin` / `Kylin123.`  .

 ### Run tests